baendlorel/rollup-plugin-conditional-compilation/README.md

 - [rollup-plugin-func-macro](https://www.npmjs.com/package/rollup-plugin-func-macro): replace `__func__` by function name of current block, and `__file__` by file name at compile time.
   For more awesome packages, check out [my homepage💛](https://baendlorel.github.io/?repoType=npm)

+## Fixed Issues in v1.0.6

+1. Added configurable `ecmaVersion` and `sourceType` options to pass to Acorn.
+Previously, `sourceType` is fixed in this plugin and prevented parsing ES module files; this is now configurable.
+2. Fixed an issue where `variables` was required; `variables` is now optional.

 ## Installation

 ```bash